Maggie Smith: 2016–2024: Return to theatre and final roles

 In April 2019, after an 11-year absence from theatre, Smith returned to the stage in A German Life as Brunhilde Pomsel at the Bridge Theatre in London.
 The new work, by Christopher Hampton, is a one-woman solo play.
 In its inaugural incarnation Smith gave an extended monologue as Pomsel, an elderly German woman who, in her youth, wound up working as a secretary for Joseph Goebbels at the Ministry of Propaganda.
 Jonathan Kent took the directorial role.
 Variety magazine's theatre critic praised Smith's performance, writing, "It's a performance that combines the knowingness of hindsight with the naivety of youth, blasé enough to catch you off-guard when the magnitude of events suddenly cuts through".
 Matt Wolf of The New York Times wrote, "[Smith's performance] represents a new high in a six-decade career with no shortage of peaks", and added "The audience knows it is witnessing something special".
 Her performance won her a record sixth Best Actress Evening Standard award.

 In 2021 Smith starred in the Netflix adaptation of the children's book by Matt Haig of the same name, A Boy Called Christmas.
 The film was directed by Gil Kenan and also starred Sally Hawkins, Kristen Wiig, Jim Broadbent and Toby Jones.
 In 2023 Smith starred as Lily Fox in an Irish drama film, The Miracle Club, with Kathy Bates and Laura Linney.
-The film's plot is being described as a "joyful and hilarious" journey of a group of riotous working-class women from Dublin, whose pilgrimage to Lourdes in France leads them to discover each other's friendship and their own personal miracles."
+The film's plot was described as a "joyful and hilarious" journey of a group of riotous working-class women from Dublin, whose pilgrimage to Lourdes in France leads them to discover each other's friendship and their own personal miracles."
 Smith was announced as starring in the film version of Christopher Hampton's A German Life, reprising the role she originated onstage in 2019 in London.